SenLin03/my_version/README.md

 #Homework Management System
 Homework Management System
 This system is aiming to provide a basic forum for
-<br>	Students to discuss and upload homework
+<br>	1.Students to discuss and upload homework
-<br>	Teachers to manage the student users
+<br>	2.eachers to manage the student users

 It is based on Idea + Maven + SSM (Spring+Spring MVC+ MyBatis) + shiro + mysql + tomcat.
 The front-end UI uses AmazeUI.
 Cloud host uses AWS.
 <br><br>	Environment set up: http://blog.csdn.net/gallenzhang/article/details/51932152